 Outside air comes from the outlets in the instrument panel.
-Each of these outlets can be individually panel.
 Each of these outlets can be individually adjusted to direct the flow of air.
 Also, a slight amount of airflow may be noticed at the defrost outlet located at the base of the windshield.